+Feeling cold?
 Seasonal eating puts variety in our diets and, in the winter, can raise our yang to help keep us warm.
 It’s also great for mental well being.
-Is there anything more delicious than eating freshly-harvested food?
+Is there anything more delicious than eating fresh food?
 Embracing the natural rhythm of things helps link us with the calendar as we become part of the growing process.
 And, it reintroduces an old concept in food shopping — anticipation.